John Valentin: Professional career

-He signed with the New York Mets as a free agent after the 2001 season and played in 114 games for them in 2002.
+Valentin signed with the New York Mets as a free agent after the 2001 season; he played in 114 games for them in 2002.

-In 11 seasons with the Red Sox and Mets, Valentin had a .279 batting average, and accumulated a total of 1093 hits.
-He hit 124 career home runs, and had 558 runs batted in.
+In 11 seasons with the Red Sox and Mets, Valentin had a .279 average and accumulated a total of 1093 hits.
+He hit 124 career home runs and had 558 RBIs.

-Valentin is the only Major League player to have pulled off an unassisted triple play, hit for the cycle and hit three home runs in a game.
+Valentin is the only major-league player to have (in different games) executed an unassisted triple play, hit for the cycle, and hit three home runs in one game.

 Post-playing days

 In January 2008, Valentin joined the Inland Empire 66ers of San Bernardino (the High-A minor league affiliate of the Los Angeles Dodgers) as hitting coach for the 2008 season.
 Shortly after accepting this assignment, manager Dave Collins resigned for personal reasons, and Valentin was promoted to manager of the 66ers.
 On Friday, October 31, 2008, he was named manager of the Chattanooga Lookouts of the Southern League (AA).
 After one season at the helm of the Lookouts he was demoted to hitting coach for the 2010 season.
 In 2011, he was promoted to the coaching staff of the AAA Albuquerque Isotopes.
 On November 13, 2012, he joined the Dodgers Major League staff as the Assistant Hitting Coach.
 In 2016, the Dodgers reassigned him as the hitting coach for the Class-A Great Lakes Loons of the Midwest League.

 Valentin has been a resident of Holmdel Township, New Jersey.
 He owned the now-closed Julia's Restaurant in Atlantic Highlands, New Jersey.